vegaprotocol/documentation/docs/api/vega-wallet/how-to/troubleshoot.md

 ```

 #### 3. Read the log file
 The content of the log file is in JSON.
-You can read it in combination with `jq` to make it clearer.
+Optionally, you can read it in combination with `jq` to make it clearer.

 ```bash
 cat <LOG_FILE> | jq